25 Ways to Use 10 Minutes for a Shot of Good Karma

 Hello dear reader.
 I am so glad that you are here because it is for you that I write these blog posts.

 It is my act of service to the world, and I always try to keep you in mind as I develop topic ideas and write these articles.
 I want you to come away with some little something that plants a seed for positive change in you.
-(I just recently wrote an article about writing to serve others on the blog Write to Done, edited by my friend and mentor, Mary Jaksch.)

 If you are reading this article, you probably have a few minutes between the last task or project you just completed and the next thing you must accomplish for the day or evening.
 I am grateful that you are using these few minutes to look at my blog and read what I have to say.